What Factors Should Be Considered When Choosing an Air Filter for Home

 What should I do if I notice a decrease in airflow after installing a new filter?

-Check the filter size and type to ensure it’s compatible; if it is, consider using a filter with a lower MERV rating for better airflow.
+Verify that the filter size and type are correct; if they are, you might want to try a filter with a lower MERV rating to improve airflow.

 Are there any maintenance tips to prolong the life of my air filter?